Cheetos: Flamin' Hot Cheetos

 According to Frito-Lay records, Flamin' Hot Cheetos, a spicy version of the product, was developed at the company's headquarters in Texas starting in 1989, as part of a project led by Lynne Greenfeld, and introduced in test markets in the summer of 1990, alongside Flamin' Hot versions of Fritos and Lays.
-Becoming available nationwide in early 1992, The Washington Post would go on to call Flamin' Hot Cheetos "something of a cultural phenomenon", with Newsweek noting that it "rejuvenated the brand" and would become a "central element in Cheetos marketing".
+They became available nationwide in early 1992, and The Washington Post would go on to call them "something of a cultural phenomenon", with Newsweek noting that it "rejuvenated the brand" and would become a "central element in Cheetos marketing".

 Beginning in the late 2000s, Richard Montañez, who had started his career at Frito-Lay as a plant janitor and later became a marketing director for the company, claimed that he had invented Flamin' Hot Cheetos in the early 1990s while still a janitor, observing that the brand did not have any products targeting Latinos.
-Montañez claimed he had pitched his idea to CEO Roger Enrico as part of Enrico's initiative to empower employees to help the flagging company.
-In 2018, Variety reported that Fox Searchlight was developing a biopic about the origin story of Flamin' Hot Cheetos as told by Montañez.
-The following year, Eva Longoria signed on to direct the film.
+Montañez claimed he had pitched his idea to CEO Roger Enrico as part of Enrico's initiative to empower employees to help the fledgeling company.
+In 2018, Fox Searchlight started developing a biopic about the origin story of Flamin' Hot Cheetos as told by Montañez.
+It starred Jesse Garcia as Montañez and marked actress Eva Longoria's feature directorial debut.
+Hulu and Disney+ released the film, titled Flamin' Hot, in 2023.

 In May 2021, the Los Angeles Times reported that Frito-Lay had begun an internal investigation in 2018 following a complaint by Greenfeld.
 The company, which had not previously contradicted Montañez's story publicly, said of the results of that investigation: "None of our records show that Richard [Montañez] was involved in any capacity in the Flamin' Hot test market ... we do not credit the creation of Flamin' Hot Cheetos or any Flamin' Hot products to him."
 Additional reporting by the Times indicated that Montañez's claims did not line up with other events in the product's release timeline, including newspaper articles announcing the test market release in 1990, and Enrico not joining Frito-Lay until later that year.
 However, the Times noted a 1993 U.S. News & World Report story indicating that Montañez was responsible for suggesting subsequent product ideas that built on the Flamin' Hot line, including Flamin' Hot Popcorn.

-Montañez has stood by his claims following the LA Times investigation, arguing that there was a lack of documentation due to his low-level job at the time, but adding that he was not aware of what might have been going on in other divisions of the company, and thus he did not have reason to dispute Greenfeld's accounts.
+Montañez has stood by his claims following the LA Times investigation, arguing that there was a lack of documentation because of the low level of his job at the time, but adding that he was not aware of what might have been going on in other divisions of the company, and thus he did not have reason to dispute Greenfeld's accounts.